'More than 80,000 children' homeless for Christmas

-Looking at London specifically, at the end of June, 62,394 children were living in temporary accommodation, compared with 57,269 in the same month in 2012.'No table'
+Looking at London specifically, at the end of June, 62,394 children were living in temporary accommodation, compared with 57,269 in the same month in 2012.

 The charity spent time with 25 families living in B&Bs and up to half complained of having to share a bathroom and kitchen with strangers.

 Twenty-two families said it was difficult to find a safe place for their children to play, while others struggled to find somewhere to do homework.